-The significance of recovery process are worth to pay attention, they allow to restore biological function incluidng bringing systems to their regular balance, repair inflicted damage or harmful alterations and maintain functional biological outcomes at its optimal levels.
+The significance of recovery process are worth to pay attention, they allow to restore biological function including bringing systems to their regular balance, repair inflicted damage or harmful alterations and maintain functional biological outcomes at its optimal levels.
 That is one of the roles of metabolism processes.
-Recovery is one of the 5 SC attributes that gets fed by the 4 others (Balance, Strength, Metabolism and Endurance) and in return benefits or restrics the overall performance.
+Recovery is one of the 5 SC attributes that gets fed by the 4 others (Balance, Strength, Metabolism and Endurance) and in return benefits or restricts the overall performance.

 It is know that what we see might not be the whole picture, an idea well represented in the iceberg theory.
-To imporve and optimize performance and functional capacity, recovery plays an important influence.
+To improve and optimize performance and functional capacity, recovery plays an important influence.
 This includes not only all methodologies, exercise, tasks or activities that will help recovery, also all contributing factors.
-Sometimes those factors might be underestimate or not attributed to performance and health, that is why are refered as invisible training, some of them are:
+Sometimes those factors might be underestimate or not attributed to performance and health, that is why are referred as invisible training, some of them are:

 + Sleep: Optimal sleep helps to restore body functions and tissue.

 + Nutrition: Adequate nutrition in relation to individual energy balance is a fundamental factor.

 + Cognitive habits: Other activities that might diverge focus of attention to other goals.

 + Healthy habits: Other activities or behaviours that contribute to a healthy environment.

 Tissue optimization or recovery processes go deep into human physiology, exercises or voluntary activities.
 Recovery can precisely target the goal to speed up or increase the readiness of a tissue or system within is biological adaptation.
 Restore and maintain readiness is a complex algorithm of network relations.
 Recovery methodologies and processes might biologically target: Musculoskeletal tissue, Central Nervous System (CNS), Metabolism and overall body function stress.